ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 The following migration patterns for workload migration must be considered:

-* HCX - VMware HCX application migration enables the scheduling and migration of thousands of VMs.
+* HCX™ - VMware HCX application migration enables the scheduling and migration of thousands of VMs.
 For more information, see [VMware HCX Migration Types](https://docs.vmware.com/en/VMware-HCX/4.3/hcx-user-guide/GUID-8A31731C-AA28-4714-9C23-D9E924DBB666.html){: external}.
 * Advanced vCenter vMotion - From vSphere 7.0 Update 1c (Patch 02), vCenter supports the import of VMs from another vCenter Server that is not part of the same SSO Domain.
 The source vCenter Server must be version 6.5 or later.
 For more information, see [Introducing the Advanced Cross vCenter Server vMotion Capability](https://core.vmware.com/resource/introducing-advanced-cross-vcenter-server-vmotion-capability#){: external}.
 * Zerto or Veeam® - You might have Zerto or Veeam installed on your NAX-V environment and be competent in their usage.
 These products can be used to replicate VMs from the source data store to the target data store and then initiate a fail-over.
 And also to replicate a backup from the source cluster to a recovery on the target cluster.